-The tail of a dusky pygmy rattlesnake rarely has more than a few rattles.
+The tail of a dusky pygmy rattlesnake rarely has more than just a few rattles.
 This, combined with the fact that the rattle is so small, causes the sound of the rattle to be similar to the buzzing of an insect.

 The pygmy rattlesnake is also called a ground rattler.
-It is the most abundant venomous snake in Florida
+It is the most abundant venomous snake in Florida.

-36–60 cm Weighs approximately 150 grams
+36–60 cm long | 150 grams

-Various raptors, mammalian carnivores, snake-eating snakes
+Raptors, mammalian carnivores, snake-eating snakes

-Life expectancy of up to 20 years
+Up to 20 years